 Liposuction is the most common cosmetic surgical procedure performed on both men and women in the United States.
 When liposuction is performed on the appropriate patient, by a properly qualified plastic surgeon, in an accredited operating facility, it can produce profound body sculpting results with minimal scarring and an easy recovery.

-Liposuction is a surgical procedure which reduces unwanted fatty deposits in various areas of the body, including the abdomen, buttocks, inner and outer thighs, hips, flanks ("love handles"), back, neck, and arms.
+Liposuction is a surgical procedure that reduces unwanted fatty deposits in various areas of the body, including the abdomen, buttocks, inner and outer thighs, hips, flanks ("love handles"), back, neck, and arms.
 This body contouring procedure can help give a desired shape, whether it's a more tapered waist, thinner thighs, contoured neck and chin, or flatter abdomen.
 It is also helpful in men with unwanted breast tissue or "love handles."
 Generally, liposuction works best for patients without skin laxity, who have localized deposits of unwanted fat.
 For patients who have less prominent fat deposits or prefer a non-surgical approach, CoolSculpting® may be a suitable option.